spearheadsys/doit/README.md

     }

 ## collectstatic
-Run `django-admin collectstatic` and move the static folder over it into doit/static when running in production/staging.
-This will gather the static files from all apps, site-packages, admin, etc.
+Run `django-admin collectstatic` which will collect static files from all apps, site-packages, admin, etc. into doit/static.

-On our setups this command will generate a folder named static within the root of the django project.

 ## Create the Django admin USER
 The Django superuser will be used to manage the application.
 To create the